runcitadel/citadel-dev/README.md

 # citadel-dev

-Automatically initialize and manage an Citadel development environment.
+Automatically initialize and manage a Citadel development environment.

 ## Install